 Newark to Naples, United

-Daily nonstop flights on Boeing 757 aircraft will launch on May 23, 2019, between Boston and Scotland’s capital, expanding the existing nonstop service between Boston and the United Kingdom on Delta, which currently only services London Heathrow.
+Boston to Edinburgh, Delta Air Lines Daily nonstop flights on Boeing 757 aircraft launched on May 23, 2019, between Boston and Scotland’s capital, expanding the existing nonstop service between Boston and the United Kingdom on Delta, which only serviced London Heathrow prior.

 Pittsburgh to London, British Airways

-British Airways is launching nonstop flights from Pittsburgh, Pennsylvania, to London Heathrow on April 2, 2019, with service four times a week on Boeing 787 Dreamliners.
-This is the first time since 2004 a direct flight to London will be offered from Pittsburgh after US Airways discontinued its service to Gatwick.
+British Airways launched nonstop flights from Pittsburgh, Pennsylvania, to London Heathrow on April 2, 2019, with service four times a week on Boeing 787 Dreamliners.
+This is the first time since 2004 a direct flight to London is being offered from Pittsburgh after US Airways discontinued its service to Gatwick.

 Austin to Frankfurt, Lufthansa

-Lufthansa already offers daily flights from Dallas and Houston to Germany, but starting on May 3, 2019, direct service from Austin to Frankfurt will begin five times a week on Airbus A330 aircraft.
+Lufthansa already offers daily flights from Dallas and Houston to Germany, but on May 3, 2019, it started direct service from Austin to Frankfurt five times a week on Airbus A330 aircraft.

 Philadelphia to Bologna, American Airlines

-In addition to brand-new direct flights to Dubrovnik (as well as Edinburgh and Berlin), Philly is also getting a route to Italy’s culinary capital for seasonal flights between June 6 and September 28, 2019.
-While there are plenty of nonstop routes between the United States and other Italian cities, this will be the first nonstop to Bologna from the United States.
+In addition to brand-new direct flights to Dubrovnik (as well as Edinburgh and Berlin), Philly also got a route to Italy’s culinary capital for seasonal flights between June 6 and September 28, 2019.
+While there are plenty of nonstop routes between the United States and other Italian cities, this is the first nonstop to Bologna from the United States.